adonisjs/v5-docs/content/guides/database/introduction.md

 :::tip

-Bigger the pool size, the better the performance is a mis-conception.
-We recommend you to read this [document](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing) to understand how smaller pool size can boost the application performance.
+Bigger the pool size, the better the performance is a misconception.
+We recommend you read this [document](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing) to understand how the smaller pool size is can boost the application performance.

 :::